A brief history:

 Dove Junction Signal Box:

-The bottom image is a copy of one page of the Dove Junction signalman's record; dated August 1956, as many as 70 workings daily are entered in its columns.
-The complete book has been kindly donated to us for safe-keeping by the son of the late Mr Bill Wain, a photograph of him in the signal box is below, a serving signalman at that time.
+The image right lower is a copy of one page of the Dove Junction signalman's record; dated August 1956, as many as 70 workings daily are entered in its columns.
+The complete book has been kindly donated to us for safe-keeping by the son of the late Mr Bill Wain, a photograph of him in Dove Junction signal box is below, a serving signalman at that time.